SivaKrishnaGudivada/EGENSOL/README.md

 # EGENSOL
+## Running the application locally ##

+*Requires docker installed*

-git clone this repository
+1) git clone this repository
-run : docker compose up
+2) Run: docker compose up in the base directory
+3) After the containers spin up, run :docker exec mssql-server-db /bin/sh "/usr/src/app/entrypoint.sh" to create the backing database schema for the applications
-browse to http://localhost:3000/swagger for rest api and http://localhost:5000 for bulk order api
+4) Browse to http://localhost:3000/swagger for rest api and http://localhost:5000 for bulk order api

-Run the following command to create the database schema that supports the applications:
-docker exec mssql-server-db /bin/sh "/usr/src/app/entrypoint.sh"